 4. Provide clients with excellent service

 While your primary job is to groom your canine clients, you’ll also have to inspect the physical health of the dogs before you start the grooming process.
 Nobody is going to expect you to have extensive medical knowledge, but you will be seeing your client’s dogs more often than the vet!
 Catching any diseases or disorders in their early stages and pointing them to preventative care is, while not necessary as a groomer, incredibly welcome!

 Some groomers may not be able to tell the difference between a serious injury and a minor one.
 For example, a cut on the ears will bleed a lot but it’s only considered a minor wound because these are vascular areas.
-To be able to identify what type of wound it is, the severity of it, and how to immediately treat it can save dog owners from serious grief and even a more expensive trip to the vet!
+To be able to identify the type of wound it is, the severity of it, and how to immediately treat it can save dog owners from serious grief… not to mention an expensive trip to the vet!

 5. Teach other groomers